The Monarch Butterfly—an Illustration of Transformation—the Caterpillar Phase

 The seed of the Word can only be fertilized and grow via the intimate communion with Him.

 It is in prayer that we behold Him most nearly and dearly.
 That is true intimacy.
 As we behold Him we become changed.
 This is imaged for us by Moses in Exodus chapter 34, who after he had been in the presence of God his face shone brightly.
-This is also confirmed in the New Testament verse containing yet another of the four uses of the Greek word metamorphoo meaning transformed.
+This is also confirmed in the New Testament Transfiguration event with one of the four uses of the Greek word "metamorphoo" meaning "transformed".

 "twelve minutes of attentive and focused prayer every day for eight weeks changes the brain significantly enough to be measured in a brain scan.
 Not only that, but it strengthens areas of the brain involved in social interaction, increasing our sense of compassion and making us more sensitive to other people...strengthens parts of the brain that helps us override our emotional and irrational urges"

-Both Word and prayer are necessary to our growth and and spiritual development.
+Both Word and prayer are necessary for our growth and spiritual development.
 My Bible study teacher Jean Karau taught us a little saying to remember this necessary balance

 "If your only in the Word you will dry up, If your only in prayer you will blow up, but if you are in the Word and prayer you will grow up"